Step 1: Set a realistic budget

 Read the fine print on your lease to find much of this information.
 Also, the website of the U.S. Department of Housing and Urban Development has a page with links to information on tenant rights in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

 Also at this stage, sign up for renters insurance.
-For an average $15 a month, you can insure your belongings, protect anyone who is injured in your property, and cover any damage you may accidentally cause in a neighbor's home, like leaks, floods or fires.
+The average cost of a renters insurance policy is just $14 a month, according to latest data from the Insurance Information Institute.
+That cost will insure your belongings, protect anyone who is injured in your property, and cover any damage you may accidentally cause in a neighbor's home, like leaks, floods or fires.

 After you get settled, keep in mind that renting an apartment may be a stepping stone to homeownership, unless you've already done that.
 If you're a younger person who may one day go from renter to first-time homebuyer, start saving for your down payment as soon as you can.